 The heart is one of the most vital organs in a dog’s body.
 It’s responsible for ensuring that blood, rich with oxygen and nutrients, is pumped to every cell.
 The organ plays a crucial role in regulating a dog’s bodily functions by circulating blood to deliver oxygen to muscles, organs, and tissues while removing waste products like carbon dioxide.
+The ability to pump blood efficiently is crucial, particularly in identifying signs of heart disease in dogs at an early stage.

 What is Heart Disease in Dogs?

 Heart disease in dogs is a condition that can affect dogs of all kinds.
-Just like humans, a dog’s heart is essential for pumping blood and delivering oxygen throughout their body, so when the heart isn’t working properly, it leads to a lot of problems that affect their well-being.
-The tricky part is that heart disease often develops slowly, and the signs can be easy to miss at first.
+Just like humans, a dog’s heart is essential for pumping blood and delivering oxygen throughout their body, so when the heart isn’t working properly, it leads to a lot of heart problems that affect their well-being.
+The tricky part is that heart disease often develops slowly, and the signs of heart disease can be easy to miss at first.

 Signs of Heart Disease in Dogs